Cabline CA-II Plus Harness Pinouts

 Micro coax

-The ConnectX-7 silicon serves as the I2C bus master on this bus.
-An I2C EEPROM at I2C address 0x57 needs to be mounted on the motherboard side to report to the Cabline CA-II Plus interface parameters to the main-card network adapter silicon, like Cabline CA-II Plus cables length (contact NVIDIA for the format of this EEPROM).
-If additional optional I2C slave devices need to be managed by the main-card network adapter silicon, they need to be included on this I2C bus as well.
+The BlueField silicon serves as the I2C bus master on this bus.
+An I2C EEPROM at I2C address 0x57 needs to be mounted on the motherboard side to report to the Cabline CA-II Plus interface parameters to the main-card BlueField DPU silicon, like Cabline CA-II Plus cables length (contact NVIDIA for the format of this EEPROM).
+If additional optional I2C slave devices need to be managed by the main-card BlueField DPU silicon, they need to be included on this I2C bus as well.

 38